planetminguez/PyToExe/README.md

 # PyToExe
-Convert Python Scripts to standalone Executables
+macOS App that Converts Python Scripts to Executables